 - Stringy fruits and vegetables – these include bananas, beans, and carrots.

 - Farm-grown animal meat – when thinking of meat types that you should feed your betta with, you have to first consider your betta’s natural home environment and what kind of meat your fish would eat in the wild.
+Terrestrial sources of meat are all too high in fat for fish to eat.
 Therefore, cow, chicken, and pork meat won’t do any good to your fish and they’ll live a shorter life.
 Avoid feeding your betta with any farm-grown animal meat whatsoever.

 - Bread – feeding your betta with bread is the most common misconception as bread doesn’t have any nutritional value for your fish whatsoever.